DveloperY0115/pytorch3d_kickstart/INSTALL.md

 conda install pytorch3d -c pytorch3d-nightly
 ```

-**So my walk around for this problem was to use the third option mentioned in [Pytorch3D INSTALL.md](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md).**
+**So my workaround for this problem was to use the third option mentioned in [Pytorch3D INSTALL.md](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md).**

 Since I'm using `Python 3.8`, `Pytorch 1.7.1` and `CUDA 11.+`, the command used was: